 Are Kawai pianos made for Australian conditions?

 All Kawai acoustic pianos are made for an international market, including Australia and New Zealand.
 Our timber seasoning and frame production processes deliver pianos that, when properly maintained, are reliable and durable musical instruments, whether they’re in Alice Springs or Auckland.
+Learn more about how environmental factors can impact your piano here.

 2. How can I buy spare parts and accessories for my piano?